wendlers/DoomFaceForEdge/README.md

 ### For Users (Installing the PRG file)

-1. Download the compiled `DoomFaceForEdge.prg` file from releases
+1. Download the compiled `DoomFaceForEdgeX.prg` file from releases
 2. Connect your Edge to your computer
 3. Copy the PRG file to your device's `GARMIN/APPS` folder
-4. Restart your Edge 1050
+4. Restart your Edge
 5. Add the DoomFace data field to your activity profile

 ### For Developers (Building from Source)